Who the heck is Jeanne Ferris?

 Pursuing my childhood dream to work, as an actor would be easy I thought because who wouldn´t be blown away by my diversity?
 What I didn´t count on was that I was the only one thinking outside of the box.

-The challenge to rise above (15 years or so) of "don´t blink or you´ll miss me" bit parts, day player and edits on the floor felt insurmountable---finding the ultimate breakout when diversity was an anomaly is an issue that now is a thing of the past.
+The challenge to rise above (15 years or so) of "don´t blink or you´ll miss me" bit parts, day player and edits on the floor felt insurmountable---finding the ultimate breakout role when diversity was an anomaly is not yet a thing of the past.
+I am hopeful for my children's children that diversity is not just a checklist item but a natural outcome.

 There weren´t any female action heroes in cinema as role models then either, so training in stunt work and karate for film roles was unusual.
 But it still wasn't enough to get the lead.
 Rejected and dejected, I decided to hit the refresh button and relocate for cleaner air to San Diego.